IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/apps.md

 #### Learn More

-* The thermostat can alternatively publish the running mean to the cloud; the dashboard can then get it from there.
-To learn how to communicate with the cloud go [here]{@tutorial cloud}.
+* The thermostat could also publish the running mean to the cloud: to learn how, go [here]{@tutorial cloud}.
 * The thermostat need not use communication plugins like `zmqpubsub`.
 It can use the iecf service directory to find and advertise services, while implementing its own communication protocol.
 To learn how, go [here]{@tutorial service-directory}.